MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 ### Learn about Windows Implementation Libraries (WIL)

-In a moment, below you'll install the following two tools, which make working with COM easier for this tutorial:
+In a moment, you'll install the following tool, which makes working with COM easier for this tutorial:

 *  **Windows Implementation Libraries (WIL)** - A header-only C++ library to make life easier for developers on Windows through readable, type-safe C++ interfaces for common Windows coding patterns.

+This tutorial also uses:

 *  **Windows Runtime C++ Template Library (WRL)** - A template library that provides a low-level way to author and use Windows Runtime components.

-We didn't do this tooling setup step before cloning the solution, because this setup step requires that the cloned solution be opened in Visual Studio.
+This tooling setup step wasn't performed before cloning the solution, because this setup step requires that the cloned solution be opened in Visual Studio.
 With this approach, we install the **Microsoft.Windows.ImplementationLibrary** NuGet package through Solution Explorer in Visual Studio, through the **WebView2GettingStarted** _project_ (not the solution with the same name).

 First, learn a little about these tools, but don't download or install them yet: